Vanilla-OS/website/articles/2024-09-25-vanillaos-2-future-plans-updates-next-release.md

 - How to use the APX GUI
 - How to use a custom image for VSO

 Thank you all for your attention, and we hope this article has answered all your questions.
-If not, or to fuel the discussion, we recommend joining our Discord server.
+If not, or to fuel the discussion, we recommend joining [our Discord server](https://vanillaos.org/community) or [our Reddit community](https://www.reddit.com/r/vanillaos/).

 - The Vanilla OS Team